auth0-lab/auth0-unity/README.md

 * `AuthManager.Instance.Credentials`: A utility class to streamline the process of storing and renewing credentials.
 You can access the `AccessToken` or `IdToken` properties from the `Credentials` instance.
     - `bool HasValidCredentials()`: Stored credentials are considered valid if they have not expired or can be refreshed.
 Useful to check if a user has already logged in.
     - `void ClearCredentials()`: Remove the stored credentials.
 Useful to log the user out of your app.
+    - `void SaveCredentials(AccessTokenResponse, scope)`: Save the credentials obtained during authentication in the manager.
     - `Task<Credentials> GetCredentials()`: If the access token has expired, the manager automatically uses the refresh token and renews the credentials.
 New credentials are be stored for future access.
-    - `void SaveCredentials(AccessTokenResponse, scope)`: Save the credentials obtained during authentication in the manager.
+Credentials contains the following properties:
+      - `AccessToken (string)`: Access token for specified API (audience).
+      - `ExpiresAt (DateTime)`: Expiration date of the Access Token.
+      - `Scope (string)`: Access Token's granted scope.
+      - `RefreshToken (string)`: Refresh Token that can be used to request new tokens without signing in again.
+      - `IdToken (string)`: Identifier Token with user information.
+      - `User (UserInfo)`: Decoded IdToken.

 ### Common scenarios